csuhta/inquisition-perks/readme.txt

 ------------------------------------------------------------------------------+

 1.1.1:
-  Corrected icons for knowedge perks.
+  Corrected icons for knowledge perks.

 1.1.0:
   Add notes for The Rare Stocks, Exacting Buyers, and Only the Finest